bsu-cs4360-software-engineering/aquamarine-tgc/README.md

 ## Functional Requirements
 •	Allow the player to choose a class
-•	Give the player enough card at the beginning to build a deck for any class.
+•	Give the player enough cards at the beginning to build a deck for any class.
 •	Allow the player to build their own decks
-•	Only display cards in the deck builder that is playable for the chosen class
+•	Only display cards in the deck builder that are playable for the chosen class
 •	Allow the player to save custom decks
 •	Join new games with other players
 •	Continue games with friends/party members from previous games
 •	Allow players to fight monsters for coins (possibly even item cards as loot)
 •	Create procedurally generated dungeons for players to fight monsters in.
 With each room being a battle
-•	Players should be able to draw cards from their deck and place it into their hand
+•	Players should be able to draw cards from their deck and place them into their hand
-•	Split a turn into several stages it guides new players through
+•	Split a turn into several stages the program guides new players through
 •	Allow players to play a card from their hand, so long as it meets the requirements to be played
 •	Be able to save user data on the player’s device, with an online backup on our servers.
 •	Allow players to purchase card packs for coins (possibly have special packs that cost real world money… not preferred.
 Ask the guys at EA how lootboxes went.)